boda-sh/config/README.md

 ### Doesn't `homebrew`, `nix-darwin`, and `home-manager` conflict?

-Most times, if I want to install a package, I follow this order:
+Most times, if I want to install something, I follow this order:

-1. `home-manager`
+1. see if `home-manager` programs supports it
-2. `nix-darwin`
-3. `homebrew` (always use brew for GUI apps like Firefox)
+2. use `homebrew` through `nix-darwin` (always use brew for complex GUI apps like Firefox)

 ### Existing `/etc/nix/nix.conf` file